Data Flow Diagram: Examples - Food Ordering System

 Level 1 DFD

-The figure below shows the level 1 DFD, which is the decomposition (i.e. break down) of the Food Ordering System process shown in the context DFD.
-Read through the diagram and then we will introduce some of the key concepts based on this diagram.
+The figure below shows the level 1 DFD, which is the decomposition (i.e., breakdown) of the Food Ordering System process shown in the context DFD.
+Read through the diagram, and then we will introduce some of the key concepts based on this diagram.

 level one dfd